Political relations between Switzerland and Sweden are excellent and entirely problem-free.

 The Thirty Years' War (1618–1648) triggered considerable contact between the Old Confederation and the kingdom of Sweden, which was involved in the war, and resulted in Sweden's ten-year occupation of the Fricktal region.

 Sweden recognised Swiss neutrality in 1817, following the Congress of Vienna.
 Switzerland dispatched its first consular representative to Oslo in 1847.
-From 1867, Sweden maintained a consulate in Geneva, and in 1915 it established a permanent diplomatic mission in Bern.
+From 1867, Sweden maintained a consulate in Geneva, and in 1915 it established a permanent diplomatic mission.
 Switzerland opened an embassy in Stockholm in 1919.